 We provide all travellers with reusable bags in order to avoid waste and encourage use of “tea flasks” for drinking water (or tea, like the locals do!) so as not to purchase multiple plastic bottles.

 There are a lot of small things that we can do to make a difference for the region we travel through.
 While we are at Lake Baikal, the deepest fresh water lake in the world, we’ll go and pick up the garbage along the shore of the lake to help protect this amazingly beautiful nature.
 While on the train, the train attendant can provide glass cups (coming with beautiful Russian style cup holder, a great souvenir) for you to drink tea and coffee so we can avoid using paper or plastic cups.
 In Mongolia, we should only leave our footprint behind when we visit Terelj National Park and stay overnight in the Ger camp by taking out our garbage.

 There are quite a few trains that we’ll take on this journey, and it’s encouraged to share the snacks/food we buy so that we don’t created as much wasted packaging.

 We include informal local language lessons to give our travellers a head start into understanding the culture and communicating with the people we meet along the way.

-Wherever possible we take local transport in China and Russia.
-This can mean anything from public bus, trolley bus, tram or subway.
-When taking trains we travel 2nd or 3rd class (hard sleeper in China, kupe or platzkart in Russia) which is the way the majority of locals travel - this gives us maximum chance to meet and share stories, food, games and the journey with local travellers.
+When taking trains we travel 2nd or 3rd class (kupe or platzkart) which is the way the majority of locals travel - this gives us maximum chance to meet and share stories, food, games and the journey with local travellers.